-We believe in the importance of promoting positive behavior and attitudes at the primary and elementary stage of learning.
+We believe in the importance of promoting positive behavior and attitudes among high school students.
 We mold our students to become self-disciplined and responsible learners who embody our core values of respect and tolerance in everything they do.
-Teachers and staff use positive behavior management strategies and restorative approach, such as behaviour charts, Class Dojo, and other rewards scheme rather than the punitive approach, which encourages students to develop good conduct and discipline.
+Teachers and staff use positive behavior management strategies and restorative approach rather than the punitive approach, which encourages students to develop good conduct and discipline